-1890 Born Arthur Edwin Crabbe on March 25, in Thorpe-St. Andrew near Norwich, England, to Moses Samuel Crabbe and Sarah Jane Belderson Crabbe, the fourth of five children.
+1890 He was born Arthur Edwin Crabbe on March 25, in Thorpe St. Andrews near Norwich, England, to Moses Samuel Crabbe and Sarah Jane Belderson Crabbe, the fourth of five children.

-1894-1898 Schooled at home by a governess/tutor until nine years of to age.
-Artistically influenced at an early age by his mother, a novice artist.
-Sketches fishing schooners in harbor near Yarmouth, England, at age four.
+1894-1898 Schooled at home by a governess/tutor until the age of nine.
+Beau was artistically influenced at an early age by his mother, a novice artist.
+He is already sketching fishing schooners in harbor near Yarmouth, England long before enrolling in boarding school.

-1908 In the summertime, immigrates to Saskatchewan, Canada, to work on the Crosse ranch.
-Works on the ranch for almost a year and is fond of the cowboy lifestyle.
-Sketches all aspects of ranch life which he later depicts in his early landscape paintings.
+1908 In the summer, he immigrates to Saskatchewan, Canada where he will work on the Crosse ranch.
+He gains experience as a cowboy on the ranch for almost a year.
+He experiences the bitter cold of a Canadian winter which encourages him to move to sunnier climes.
+He sketches all aspects of ranch life which he later incorporates into his early landscape paintings.

-1917 Opens first commercial art studio and pursues art as full-time career.
+1917 He opens first commercial art studio with two other artists and pursues commercial and fine art as full-time career.

-1919 Marries Dorthey Dean in Los Angeles on April 4th, and they Move in with her parents at 1809 Oak St. in Los Angeles.
+1919 Beau and Dorothy Dean are married in Los Angeles on April 4th.
+The newlyweds move in with Dot’s parents at 1809 Oak St. in Los Angeles.

 1922 Birth of his first child, Phyllis Jacqueline Beaumont.